aqsaa2/Business_Scenario_Generator_Using_LangChain/README.md

 # Business_Scenario_Generator_Using_LangChain
 A Python-based project leveraging LangChain, Chroma, and HuggingFace models to generate user stories and business scenarios.
+This tool uses sentence-transformer embeddings for vector storage and retrieval, combined with a GPT-2 pipeline for generating detailed, context-aware responses.
+Ideal for brainstorming business scenarios, enhancing documentation workflows, and facilitating creative ideation for projects in domains like e-commerce, software development, and more.